Magnetar counterparts, kinematics and birth sites with HST and JWST: Results

-The position of PSR\,1622 shows a systematic offset between the F125W and F160W filters (see Figure A.1 of the Appendix).
+The position of the PSRJ1622 counterpart candidate shows a systematic offset between the F125W and F160W filters at the same epoch (see Figure \ref{fig:pmfit1}).
 This may be due to a faint, adjacent source which has affected the centroiding (and possibly also the flux measurement).
-However, the proper motion appears to be consistent between the two filters despite this offset, and is small nevertheless, so this does not affect our conclusion regarding the origin of PSR\,1622 in SNR\,G333.9+0.0.
+However, the proper motion appears to be consistent between the two filters despite this offset, and is small nevertheless, so this does not affect our conclusion regarding the origin of PSRJ1622 in SNR\,G333.9+0.0.